Orientation of churches: History

-At first, the orientation of the building in which Christians met was unimportant, but after the legalization of the religion in the fourth century, customs developed in this regard.
+At first, the orientation of the building in which Christians met was unimportant, but after the legalization of the religion by the Roman Empire in the fourth century, customs developed in this regard.
 These differed in Eastern and Western Christianity.

-The Apostolic Constitutions, a work of Eastern Christianity written between 375 and 380 AD, gave it as a rule that churches should have the sanctuary (with apse and sacristies) at the east end, to enable Christians to pray eastward in church as in private or in small groups.
+The Apostolic Constitutions, a work of Eastern Christianity written between AD 375 and 380, gave it as a rule that churches should have the sanctuary (with apse and sacristies) at the east end, to enable Christians to pray eastward in church as in private or in small groups.
 In the middle of the sanctuary was the altar, behind which was the bishop's throne, flanked by the seats of the presbyters, while the laity were on the opposite side.
 However, even in the East there were churches (for example, in Tyre, Lebanon) that had the entrance at the east end, and the sanctuary at the west end.
 During the readings all looked towards the readers, the bishop and presbyters looking westward, the people eastward.
 The Apostolic Constitutions, like the other documents that speak of the custom of praying towards the east, do not indicate on which side of the altar the bishop stood for "the sacrifice".

-The earliest Christian churches in Rome were all built with the entrance to the east, like the Jewish temple in Jerusalem.
-Only in the 8th or 9th century did Rome accept the orientation that had become obligatory in the Byzantine Empire and was also generally adopted in the Frankish Empire and elsewhere in northern Europe.
+The earliest Christian churches in Rome were all built with the entrance on the opposite side: to the east, like the Jewish temple in Jerusalem.
+Only in the 8th or 9th century did Rome accept the orientation that had become obligatory in the Byzantine Empire and was also generally adopted in the Frankish Empire and elsewhere in western and northern Europe.
 The original Constantinian Church of the Holy Sepulchre in Jerusalem also had the altar in the west end.